 Literature Review

 The UK is similar to many other countries in Europe and North America in the underrepresentation and continuing decline in proportion of women in computing education.
 It is important to recognise that the participation rates of women in IT and computing vary across cultures and locations (Frieze & Quesenberry, 2019).
-Evidence from countries like India and Malaysia, for example, show much higher participation rates for women, and indeed a very different perception of the gender-technology relationship (Thakkar, Sambasivan, Kulkarni, Kalenahalli Sudarshan, & Toyama, 2018; Mellström, 2009; Sondhi et al., 2019).
+Evidence from countries like India and Malaysia, for example, show much higher participation rates for women, and indeed a very different perception of the gender-technology relationship (Thakkar et al., 2018; Mellström, 2009; Sondhi et al., 2019).
 Thus, underrepresentation must be considered in context, taking account of the particular cultural, social, and economic environment.

 In the UK, female applicants to computer science degree programmes have been declining in comparison to male prospective students for the past ten years (BCS, 2016; Kirkup et al., 2010).
 Indeed, Computer Science is the most gender-segregated subject at higher education level with only 15% of total applicants being female.
 The proportion of women qualifying with computing and IT degrees has also fallen by 10% over 5 years (BCS, 2016).
 The figures around transition to employment are also not encouraging: six months after graduation, 63% of male graduates but only 47% of female IT graduates were working in a computing or IT role (BCS, 2016).